 - Have been continuously unemployed for at least 24 months and "signing on" on a full-time basis; and

-- Have been receiving a jobseeker's payment (Jobseeker's Benefit or Jobseeker's Allowance) from the Department of Social Protection for at least 24 months; and
+- Have been receiving a jobseeker's payment (Jobseeker's Benefit or Jobseeker's Allowance) from the Department of Employment Affairs and Social Protection for at least 24 months; and

 - Be currently receiving Jobseeker's Allowance.

-Unemployed people who are eligible for the scheme will be identified and contacted by their social welfare local office or Intreo centre and offered the opportunity to participate in the scheme.
+Unemployed people who are eligible for the scheme will be identified and contacted by their Intreo Centre or Social Welfare Branch Office and offered the opportunity to participate in the scheme.

 If they agree to participate in the Gateway scheme they will be referred to their local authority where they will be recruited for a suitable placement when it becomes available.

 As there only limited places available on the scheme, not all eligible unemployed people will be contacted.

 Participants on Gateway can take up other part-time employment provided it does not interfere with the work and times of their Gateway work placement.
 If participants are offered full-time alternative work they may terminate their Gateway contract.